farsi-geotech/fgt-maps-android-sdk-samples/docs/Maps.md

 </RelativeLayout>
 ```

-You will get TPL Maps loaded successfully in your application.
+You will get FGT Maps loaded successfully in your application.
-> Furthermore, you can view or download our open source [samples project](https://github.com/TPLMaps/TPLMapsAndroidSdkSamples) to get help for more features of SDK.
+> Furthermore, you can view or download our open source [samples project](https://github.com/farsi-geotech/fgt-maps-android-sdk-samples) to get help for more features of SDK.

 ### Screenshot
 <p float="left">